How Do You Attract More Clients?

 This may all sound like making things increasingly artificial and complicated -

-but actually it's the exact opposite: work hard on making things as easy as possible for potential clients.
+but actually it's the exact opposite: work hard on making things as easy as possible for the clients you want to find.

-Your aim is to encourage the start of a bonding process.
+Your aim is to encourage a bonding process To Start

-You want potential clients to leave behind their initial 'researcher mode' and warm towards your firm as people rather than just the information given.
-This needs a shift in the communication - away from announcement style and towards conversation.
+You want potential clients to leave behind their initial 'researcher mode' and warm towards your firm as people rather than just an information-source.
+This needs a shift in the communication - away from announcement style and towards conversation: announcements interrupt, conversations continue.

 What is Human Choice Optimisation?